MDSplus/Documentation/docs/reference/tdi-reference.md

 * Argument must be numeric and must not be octaword or H floating because they are already maximum precision.
 * Returns twice the precision of the argument:
 Byte becomes word, word becomes long, long becomes quadword, quadword becomes octaword, F floating becomes D, D or G floating becomes H.

+Actually these are all deprecated.
+These all become double now.

 * Unsigned, signed, real, and complex types remain so.
 * Warning: F90 always converts to a double-precision real `D_FLOAT`.